gianlucaparadise/strapi-plugin-vercel-deploy/README.md

   - Set the id of your [Vercel Team](https://vercel.com/dashboard) to see only the deployments you need

+- `roles`: List of user roles that can use the plugin

+  - Any user with at least one of the specified roles can use the plugin.
+If the list is empty or undefined, any user can use the plugin.

 ### Environment Configuration

 You shouldn't disclose the api token and the deploy hook url for security reasons.
 Therefore, you shouldn't add these values to versioning in a public git repository.
 A suggested solution is to use environment variables.
 Example: